 A draft BAP has been developed and following consultation with staff, students and the local community, is currently being finalised.

 We are taking part in the Hedgehog Friendly Campus (HFC) scheme, a national initiative to support universities to help hedgehogs thrive.

-We have achieved the Bronze award and are currently working towards Silver accreditation, with the help of our Hedgehog Champion Jane O’Connor and other staff and students who have joined the HFC working group.
+We have achieved the Bronze award and are currently working towards Silver accreditation, with the help of staff and students who have joined the HFC working group.
 As a team, we have been completing actions such as holding a HFC launch event, putting a hedgehog house on campus, performing a hedgehog survey, writing a blog about how to give a hedgehog a home and running a fundraising quiz for the British Hedgehog Preservation Society.

 You can keep up-to-date with our activities by following us on social media: